 - Knows that sacrificial love for the benefit of others is the primary first principle and accepts help for learning to conform life and personal rules to the principle.

 - Personal rules and presonal practice consistently conform to the principle of love.
 Helps others grow to be the same.

-Jesus came to show us sacrificial love for the benefit of others by his life.
+Jesus came to show us sacrificial love for the benefit of others with his life.
 He commands us to love others this way.
-When we can apply this love quickly or thoughtfully to determine for ourselves how we should live, then we are entering into mature Christian living.
+We can learn to apply this love quickly (from rules) or thoughtfully (from principle).
+As we learn to apply love to determine for ourselves how we should live, then we are entering into mature Christian living.